MicrosoftDocs/visualstudio-docs/docs/test/lab-management/use-build-or-rm-instead-of-lab-management.md

 A network isolated lab environment is a group of SCVMM virtual machines that can be cloned safely without causing network conflicts.
 This was done in MTM using a series of instructions that used a set of network interface cards to configure the virtual machines in a private network, and another set of network interface cards to configure the virtual machines in a public network.

-However, Azure DevOps Services and TFS, in conjunction with the SCVMM build and deploy task, can be used to manage SCVMM environments, provision isolated virtual networks, and implement build-deploy-test scenarios.
+However, Azure Test Plans and TFS, in conjunction with the SCVMM build and deploy task, can be used to manage SCVMM environments, provision isolated virtual networks, and implement build-deploy-test scenarios.
 For example, you can use the task to:

 * Create, restore, and delete checkpoints
 * Create new virtual machines using a template